 Picking a score from that is tough but the shampoo, in our opinion, really doesn’t justify the price tag.

-1950’s.
-His specilaity and expertise were using plant and essential oils to relieve various scalp conditions.
+His specialty and expertise were using plant and essential oils to relieve various scalp conditions.
 He was obviously good at this as his company grew and grew.
-Innovative formulations are badly lacking in this generic sulfate and phthalates dominated world of cheap shampoos so I was looking forward to trying their dandruff shampoo.

 That’s quite a bunch of allergens and I have to admit to being disappointed.
 I really hoped a company like Rene Furterer, with all their expertise, would avoid using allergens where possible.

 The other ingredients are a pretty eclectic mix of plant and essential oils.
 Tea tree oil is in there as I mentioned earlier.
 I can’t comment on the effectiveness of Safflower Seed Oil or Soybean Oil but I do know that this shampoo is at least as effective as Head and Shoulders.
-But a lot gentler.
+But a bit gentler.
 Before you go off and buy it bear n mind that this isn’t a great accolade.
 Head and Shoulders is terrible.
 If H&S works for you then this may be worth checking out, despite the price.
-However, if you are looking for a shampoo that is as effective as Head and Shoulders, relatively low priced and gentler than Rene Furterer then I highly recommend Dead Sea Spa.
-If you’re looking for something stronger then take a look at our current favorite – Sebamed
+However, if you are looking for a shampoo that is as effective as Head and Shoulders, relatively low priced and gentler than Rene Furterer then I highly recommend you check out our favorite zinc pyrithione shampoos.
+If you’re looking for something stronger then take a look at our current favorite – Sebamed.

 The site owner.
 I founded, and have ran this site for too many years now.